Yoga with artificial joint – so the sun salutation works again

 1. Instead of deep forward bend → gentle lowering with slightly bent knees

-2. Instead of deep lunge → step back with slight bending
+2. Instead of deep lunge → step back with slight bend

-4. Instead of Cobra → gentle chest opening while sitting
+4. Instead of Cobra → gentle chest opening while seated

 5. Slowly return to the starting position